The Difference Between AHA and BHA Exfoliants

 - You also can experiment by alternating different strengths of an AHA or BHA, or both!
 For example, apply a 1% BHA exfoliant each morning and step up to a 2% strength at night.

-- Once or twice per week, rotate into your routine a higher-strength specialised AHA to give yourself an 'at-home peel' experience that delivers more dramatic results.
+- Once per week, rotate into your routine a higher-strength specialty AHA or BHA treatment to give yourself an 'at-home peel' experience that delivers more dramatic results.

 Ultimately, there’s no single best way to use AHA and BHA exfoliants; it’s all about experimenting to find out what works best for you and then adjusting based on the changing needs of your skin.
 What counts is that you keep on using a leave-on chemical exfoliant, which we're sure you'll willingly do once you see how it transforms your skin (get ready for compliments)!